homework-homies/hw-hub/README.md

 Producers are able to view all of their cohorts and student submissions for each assignment.
 They are also able to view a list of 'At-Risk' students who have submitted less than 20% of assignments.

 # TECHNOLOGIES USED
-HTML, CSS, Bootstrap, Ruby on Rails, RedCarpet Gem, BCrypt, ActionMailer, Jquery, javaScript
+HTML, CSS, Bootstrap, Ruby on Rails, RedCarpet Gem, BCrypt, ActionMailer, Jquery, javaScript, Github API, Octokit, HTTParty

 # USER STORIES